 Computers can paint now.
 And goats like people who smile at them.

-The most interesting and poignant discoveries often stem from the collision of seemingly different modes of thinking.
+The most interesting and important discoveries often stem from the collision of seemingly different modes of thinking.

 We frequently see one idea appear in one discipline as if it were new, when it migrated from another discipline, like a mole that had dug under a fence and popped up on the other side.

 - Battle in the Mind Fields, John Goldsmith and Bernard Laks

 I write about cool things that result from marrying different fields of knowledge.